- Home >

 Royal Attractions & Events Open Seasonally:

 There are many royal attractions that are open on selected dates during the year.
 This includes the State Apartments at Buckingham Palace and the Royal Mews.
-There also many royal events that take place throughout the year, some of which are open to the public.
+There are also many royal events that take place throughout the year, some of which are open to the public.

 The Royal Mews at Buckingham Palace

-Open from 19 May to 2 October 2022
+Open from 2 March to 30 October 2023

 Get Tickets: The Royal Mews >>>